FrederikJM/BIManalyst_g_28/A3/README.md

 - Check that the model you want to investigate satisfies the criteria specified in the IDS section of this markdown.
 - Open `main.py` and specify the location of the IFC-model as the model_path at line 33.
-- Run the script "main.py".
+- Run the script `main.py`.
-- Evaluate the output in the text output in the console and the plots
+- Evaluate the text output in the console and the plots.

 # Advanced Building Design